dialchain/dial/specs/Validator.md

 # Validator
-A validator is a form of organization supported in the dial chain.
+A validator is a form of organization supported in the DialChain.

-An organization is a participant that relies on the vote of it members (participants) for the production of declarations.
+An organization is a participant that relies on the vote of its members (participants) for the production of declarations.
 Therefore, an organization assert with votes.

 The following json document displays the example of a simple declaration of organization (that can be used by a validator).
 ```json